 Samuel said, "Has the LORD as much delight in burnt offerings and sacrifices As in obeying the voice of the LORD?
 Behold, to obey is better than sacrifice, And to heed than the fat of rams.1 Samuel 15:22(NASB)

-Saul had been specifically ordered by God to destroy the Amalakites.
-Every man, every woman, every child and every animal they possessed, was to be put to the sword.
-God knew that this nation has been so grossly corrupted (probably genetically), that nothing must remain of them.
-Everything was to be utterly consumed, so that their evil ways, demonic practices and satanic influence would not infect the nation of Israelites.
+Saul had been specifically ordered, by God, to destroy the Amalekites.
+Every man, every woman, every child, and every animal they possessed, was to be put to the sword.
+God knew that this nation had been so grossly corrupted (probably genetically) that nothing must remain of them.
+Everything was to be utterly consumed so that their evil ways, demonic practices, and satanic influence would not infect the nation of Israelites.

-Saul obeyed part of God's instruction, but kept king Agag alive, to honour his own victory over the Amalakites.
-It was for his own glory that Saul spared Agag, the fierce king of the Amalekites - so that a monument could be set up to glorify Saul's name.
-Saul was more interested in his own honour than obeying the word of the Lord.
+Saul obeyed part of God's instruction, but kept king Agag alive to honour his own victory over the Amalekites.
+It was for his own glory that Saul spared Agag, the fierce king of the Amalekites so that a monument could be set up to glorify Saul's name.
+Saul was more interested in his own honour than obeying the Word of the Lord.

 He spared the best of the sheep, oxen, fatlings, and lambs as his own selfish prize.
 However, he pretended that these animals had been spared as an offering to the Lord when his selfish motive was challenged by Samuel, the prophet.